Percona-Lab/mongodb_consistent_backup/README.rst

 ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
 ZBackup can be used as the archive method for mongodb_consistent_backup.
 This causes the backup to be fed into ZBackup (*in parallel*) at the archive stage.

-ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flag)* must be set to 'zbackup'.
+ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flagi=)* must be set to 'zbackup'.

 **Install on CentOS/RHEL**

 ::

     $ yum install zbackup

 **Install on Debian/Ubuntu**

 ::

     $ apt-get install zbackup

 Roadmap